Allergy Management: Grooming Your Hypoallergenic Cat

 If your kitty could use a bath, ensure that the water is warm (but not hot) and that you use a hypoallergenic cat shampoo.
 Work up a lather and massage it through the coat to capture any dander and oils that have built up.
 Rinse thoroughly, as any residual soap can irritate your cat’s skin and potentially lead to more dander production.

 Whether after a bath or a regular grooming session, towel-dry your cat gently to avoid skin irritation.
 If they let you, use a blow dryer on a low, warm setting to dry their fur completely.
-Damp fur can become a breeding ground for more allergens, so it’s important to ensure they’re fully dry.
+Damp fur can become a breeding ground for more allergens, so it is important to ensure they’re fully dry.

 Lastly, offer a treat as a reward for your cat’s patience and to reinforce that grooming is a positive experience.
 This can make future grooming sessions easier and more enjoyable for you both.